 There are three primary financial statements every business owner should be familiar with:

-: This statement summarizes your revenues, expenses, and profits over a specific period.
+Income Statement (Profit and Loss Statement): This statement summarizes your revenues, expenses, and profits over a specific period.
 It shows how much money your business made or lost during that time frame.

 Balance Sheet: This statement provides a snapshot of your company’s financial position at a specific moment in time.
 It lists your assets, liabilities, and equity, illustrating what your business owns and owes.